A larger piece of the sales pie for the producer

 How do I join a REKO network?

-You can find active REKO networks here.
+You can find existing REKO networks on the maps here.

 Products must not be advertised before the moderator has approved them.
 The moderator is entitled to remove a notice from any producer who has not been accepted to the group (even if orders for the products have been made).

-Guidelines for REKO operators
+Guidelines for REKO operators in Finland

 REKO for a moderator